serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 }).promise();
 ```

-Then there is an extra check that fetches the versions of the index key and checks if the one that has been written is the first version.
-If not, the response is again forbidden 403.
+Lastly, there is an extra check that fetches the versions of the index key.
+If it is not the first version, the response is again `403 Forbidden`.

 ```js
 const { Versions: versions } = await s3.listObjectVersions({